 - Other prescribed marking

-b.
-Certain coffee, tea, and spice products
+d.
+Certain coffee, tea, and spice products.

-c.
-Silk scarves and silk fabric
+e.
+Silk scarves and silk fabric.

 How do I ensure that my products are correctly labeled?

-Many importers assume that their overseas suppliers understand the country of origin labeling requirements in the United States.
-That said, the US is the only major country that requires a country of origin for all products.
-Either way, assuming that your supplier knows anything about compliance requirements in other countries can be potentially disastrous.
+Many importers assume that their overseas suppliers understand the country of origin marking requirements in the United States.
+That said, the US is the only major country that requires a country of origin for all products, according to our knowledge.

 Instead, you need to create a ready-to-print country of origin label file for your supplier.
 You should also provide the following information: